April 6, 2020

 Unlike 2009, the banks have not seized up, and private equity funds are locked into investing money.
 The cost of practices being acquired would be lowered as a result.
 Competition and market forces should quickly resume shortly after.

-The bottom line is, the longer business operations are interrupted, the higher the chance other market factors coming to a head could affect the value of a practice.
-What’s more, dentists may choose to stay on longer or look into other transition options, such as joining a dental service organization, to ensure their retirement accounts aren’t affected.
+The bottom line is that the longer business operations are interrupted, the higher the chance other market factors coming to a head could affect the value of a practice.
+What’s more, dentists may choose to stay on longer or look into other transition options, such as joining a dental service organization (DSO), to ensure their retirement accounts aren’t affected.